 First-dollar Medigap coverage is when a Medicare Supplement insurance plan covers both the Medicare Part A and Medicare Part B deductible.
-With first-dollar plans, policyholders don’t have to pay these deductibles before their Medicare coverage kicks in.
+With first-dollar Medigap plans, policyholders don’t have to pay these deductibles before their Medicare health insurance benefits kick in.

-Medigap plans C and F are the only plans with first-dollar Medigap coverage in the states that offer standardized plans.
+Medigap Plan C and Plan F are the only plans with first-dollar Medigap coverage in the states that offer standardized plans.
 These two Medigap plans also provide extensive coverage for other Medicare out-of-pocket costs including co-insurance and co-payments.

-The Medigap benefits chart below shows which benefits are covered by Plans C and F.
+The Medigap benefits chart below shows which benefits are covered by Medicare Supplement Insurance Plan C and Plan F.

 |Medicare Supplement benefits||C||F|